bennik06/Mini-Towers-Collection/README.md

 <h1 align="center">MiniTowersCollection</h1>

-This BTD6 mod adds custom towers to the game.
+This BTD6 mod adds custom towers and a new tower category to the game.

 Included towers:
 - Upgradeable Legend of the Night
+- Mr Stickman's personal tower

-- More towers will be added soon!
+More towers will be added soon!

 Modding BTD6 always comes with the risk of getting flagged!